bloemj/nonce2vec/README.md

 The specified parameters are the best-performing ones from our Vicipaedia Definitional evaluation in the paper, as this dataset is of a comparable size to Vicipaedia.
 The min-count and size parameters can be varied to obtain the different experimental conditions in Table 2.

 ### Treebank corpora
 This corpus is a concatenation of the Index Thomisticus, Perseus, and PROIEL treebanks, all collected in the context of the Universal Dependencies project.
 We used the CoNLLU format files from the UD Latin [Index Thomisticus](https://github.com/UniversalDependencies/UD_Latin-ITTB), [Perseus](https://github.com/UniversalDependencies/UD_Latin-Perseus) and [PROIEL](https://github.com/UniversalDependencies/UD_Latin-PROIEL) repositores, and extracted from these files all the words in the second column (unlemmatized tokens).
+The resulting text file can be downloaded here: https://uvaauas.figshare.com/ndownloader/files/22300182

 Next, in the same way as for the Wikipedia texts, we generate a gensim Word2Vec skipgram model via:
 ```bash